SamuelRocha91/PandoAds/TrilhaADS/Periodo_1/Engenharia_de_software_e_requisitos/Unidade_1/Aula_01-Introducao_a_engenharia_de_software/README_questoes.md

 ---

-### Questão 5: Engenharia de Software vs. Programação
-Qual é a principal diferença entre engenharia de software e simples programação?
+### Questão 5: Qual é a principal diferença entre engenharia de software e simples programação?

 A) A engenharia de software envolve a criação de hardware.
 B) A programação foca apenas no código, enquanto a engenharia de software envolve todas as etapas do ciclo de vida de um sistema, desde a análise de requisitos até a manutenção.